-While one recent study (Chen, Wang, Chiu, & Ro, 2019) did explore FC CAT with dominance items, it adopted the Rasch model that produces ipsative scores "with the constraint of zero sum across dimensions for every person" (Wang, Qiu, Chen, Ro, & Jin, 2017), thus focusing on within-person profiling rather than cross-person comparison of assessment results.
-As for dominance FC CAT with normative (i.e., non-ipsative) IRT scoring, either simulation or empirical research is scarce.
-In order to increase the understanding of dominance FC CAT, we conducted a simulation study of a multidimensional FC CAT using dominance items modelled by the Thurstonian IRT model (Brown & Maydeu-Olivares, 2011), and trialed this CAT with participants.
-This paper presents our examination of dominance FC CAT in three aspects: 1) from a psychometric aspect, examining the measurement efficiency and utility of adaptive versus non-adaptive but optimal testing (via simulation and empirically); 2) from an applied psychology aspect, quantifying the impact of different social desirability balancing constraints on measurement (via simulation and empirically); and 3) from a psychological testing aspect, examining candidates' perceptions and opinions about FC assessments (empirically).
+Although one recent study (Chen et al., 2019) did explore FC CAT with dominance items, it adopted the Rasch model that produces ipsative scores "with the constraint of zero sum across dimensions for every person" (W.-C. Wang et al., 2017), thus focusing on within-person profiling rather than cross-person comparison of assessment results.
+As for dominance FC CAT with normative (i.e., nonipsative) IRT scoring, either simulation or empirical research is scarce.
+To increase the understanding of dominance FC CAT, we conducted a simulation study of a multidimensional FC CAT using dominance items modeled by the Thurstonian IRT model (Brown & Maydeu-Olivares, 2011), and trialed this CAT with participants.
+This article presents our examination of dominance FC CAT in three aspects: (a) from a psychometric aspect, examining the measurement efficiency and utility of adaptive versus nonadaptive but optimal testing (via simulation and empirically); (b) from an applied psychology aspect, quantifying the impact of different social desirability balancing constraints on measurement (via simulation and empirically); and (c) from a psychological testing aspect, examining candidates' perceptions and opinions about FC assessments (empirically).
 Arguably, the first aspect can be studied using simulations, as illustrated by many published studies on CAT.
 However, there is merit in studying the second aspect empirically, as simulations of socially desirable responding rely on many assumptions, which may not adequately represent the possible spectrum of actual candidate behaviors.
 Finally, the third aspect can only be explored through empirical engagement with participants.

-This paper is structured as follows.
+This article is structured as follows.
 First, the psychometrics of dominance FC CAT using the Thurstonian IRT model is presented.
 Then, an empirical study is detailed, with results from a matching simulation study included alongside as theoretical benchmarks.
 The effects of adaptive testing and social desirability balancing on measurement precision, score distributions, and candidate perceptions are reported in separate subsections.
 Finally, implications for practice are discussed.

-Computerized Adaptive Testing with the Thurstonian IRT Model
+CAT With the Thurstonian IRT Model

-Several IRT models have been developed for the FC response format, e.g., the probabilistic, multidimensional unfolding model (Zinnes & Griggs, 1974), the hyperbolic cosine unfolding model for pairwise preferences (Andrich, 1995), the multi-unidimensional pairwise preference (MUPP) model (Stark, 2002; Stark, Chernyshenko, & Drasgow, 2005), and the Thurstonian IRT (TIRT) model (Brown & Maydeu-Olivares, 2011).
+Several IRT models have been developed for the FC response format, for example, the probabilistic, multidimensional unfolding model (Zinnes & Griggs, 1974), the hyperbolic cosine unfolding model for pairwise preferences (Andrich, 1995), the multi-unidimensional pairwise preference model (Stark, 2002; Stark et al., 2005), and the Thurstonian IRT (TIRT) model (Brown & Maydeu-Olivares, 2011).
 Brown (2016) discussed the similarities and differences between such models and how they can be organized in a unified framework.
 For this study, the TIRT model is chosen.
-The TIRT model is able to handle multidimensionality, is flexible when modelling FC blocks of any size, and is compatible with the most commonly used dominance items.
-Moreover, the TIRT model has demonstrated great usability and utility in empirical applications, such as its ability to estimate item parameters from actual forced-choice data (e.g., Brown & Bartram, 2009, 2009-2011; Brown, Inceoglu & Lin, 2017).
+The TIRT model is able to handle multidimensionality, is flexible when modeling

+FC blocks of any size, and is compatible with the most commonly used dominance items.
+Moreover, the TIRT model has demonstrated great usability and utility in empirical applications, such as its ability to estimate item parameters from actual FC data (e.g., Brown & Bartram, 2009, 2009-2011; Brown et al., 2017).